 Tips for Connecting in your New Community.

-One of the more significant challenges when moving to a new community is developing friendships - even in a very friendly city such as Milwaukee.
+One challenge when moving to a new community is developing friendships - even in a very friendly city such as Milwaukee.
 Fortunately there are ways to engage in the community and meet the people who will become your friends.
-Following are some suggestions:
+Some good local resources for meeting people are milwaukeedowntown.com (click on “experience,” then “Milwaukee events”) and socialxmke.com (click on “events”).
+Following are some additional suggestions: